 First of all, let’s look at what the second tool is.
 Docker is not one of the Kubernetes alternatives.
 It is an open platform for creating, deploying, and maintaining applications packaged in containers.
 They are self-sufficient units that can run in the cloud or on-premises environments.

 Docker is designed to create and run containers on an arbitrary machine and then transfer their images to other environments using the container registry.
-The containerization approach makes it possible to run applications on the operating system (OS) so that they remain in an isolated part of the system.
+The containerization approach of Kubernetes adoption makes it possible to run applications on the operating system (OS) so that they remain in an isolated part of the system.
 The application will think it has a personal dedicated OS.
 As a result, the platform allows multiple applications to run on a common operating system as if each had its own OS.

 Each application is inside its own container.
 The platform makes it possible to create, manage applications during development, work with storage, memory, and application permissions.